mengliux/terraform-provider-alicloud/website/docs/d/polardb_storage_plans.html.markdown

 The following attributes are exported in addition to the arguments listed above:

 * `ids` - A list of Storage Package IDs.
-* `describeStoragePlanResponses` - A list of PolarDB Storage Packages.
+* `storage_plans` - A list of PolarDB Storage Packages.
 Each element contains the following attributes:
   * `id` - The ID of the PolarDB Storage Package.
   * `prod_code` - Product code.
   * `ali_uid` - AliUid.